IgniteUI/igniteui-xplat-docs/doc/en/components/grids/grids-header.md

 <img class="b-lazy b-lazy-gifs b-loaded responsive-img" title="Icon representation for ARIA support" src="https://static.infragistics.com/marketing/ignite-ui-angular/grid/ignite-ui-angular-grid-aria-support-1100.jpg?v=201808021304" alt="Icon representation for ARIA support on the Angular Data Grid Component"></div>
     <div class="feature__details">
         <span class="h3 features__heading">{Platform} Grid Accessibility & ARIA Support<a class="anchorjs-link" href="#angular-grid-accessibility--aria-support" aria-label="Anchor" data-anchorjs-icon="" style="padding-left: 0.375em;"></a></span>
-        <p>Each of our {Platform} components in Ignite UI for {Platform} has been implemented according to the latest accessibility guidelines and specifications.
+        <p>Each of our {Platform} components in {ProductName} has been implemented according to the latest accessibility guidelines and specifications.
 Our {Platform} components have been tested using OS or Browser provided accessibility technology – screen readers.
 Our team ensures not only that the guidelines are implemented, but also that the actual content delivered to visually impaired or blind people is actually consumable and user-friendly for them.
-The Ignite UI for {Platform} data grid is fully accessible with a11y Keyboard accessibility, ARIA, and accessible color palette. <a class="no-external-icons" href="https://www.infragistics.com/community/blogs/b/engineering/posts/grid-keyboard-navigation-accessibility">Learn more</a>.</p>
+The {ProductName} data grid is fully accessible with a11y Keyboard accessibility, ARIA, and accessible color palette. <a class="no-external-icons" href="https://www.infragistics.com/community/blogs/b/engineering/posts/grid-keyboard-navigation-accessibility">Learn more</a>.</p>
     </div>
 </div>